 Nanepashemet’s Summer Residence, Marblehead Neck

-According to Edward Winslow’s 1621 account, in addition to a stockade of trees Nanepashemet’s fortresses (Winslow also describes another at Naumkeag) included watchtowers; a trench moat with a ramp; scaffolds with ladders; and platforms with shelves to cache arms, including stones to throw to repel the enemy.
+According to Edward Winslow’s 1621 account, in addition to a stockade of trees Nanepashemet’s fortresses (Winslow also describes another at Naumkeag) included watchtowers, a trench moat with a ramp, scaffolds with ladders, and platforms with shelves to cache stones to throw to repel the enemy.
 Defenders included archers, slingshot throwers, spearers, and rock droppers.34

-The Massachusetts Bay Colony erected a small historic maker, now missing, along what is now the Mystic Valley Parkway:
+In the 1930s the Massachusetts Centennial Commission erected a small historic maker, now missing, along what is now the Mystic Valley Parkway:

 Rock Hill—Site of Lodge and Lookout of Nanepashemit.
 Sachem of the Nipmuc Indians.
 Mystic, his stockaded village, was about half a mile to the westward near High and Grove streets, West Medford.
 He was killed in 1619 and succeeded by his widow, the Squaw Sachem.35

-The Tarrantine Wars are taken up in more detail in another chapter, but it is in the context of the chain of vengeance following Nanepashemet’s death that the Tarrantines attacked Agawam on August 8, 1631.
+It is in the context of the chain of vengeance following Nanepashemet’s death that the Tarrantines attacked Masconomet at Agawam on August 8, 1631.
 At the time, Nanepashemet’s Christianized sons—John (Wonahaquaham), sagamore of Saugus, and James (Montowampate), sagamore of Chelsea, and their wives (daughters of Masconomet and Passaconaway respectively) and their parties—were visiting Masconomet at Sagamore Hill in Ipswich, near Castle Hill and Choate (Hog) Island in Essex Bay.
 According to the account:

 The Tarrentines, to the number of 100, came in three canoes, and in the night assaulted the wigwam of the Sagamore of Agawam, slew seven men, and wounded Masconomet and his cousins John and James, and some others, whereof some died after, and rifled a wigwam of Mr. Craddock’s men, kept to catch sturgeon, took away their nets and biscuit.36